oceanprotocol-archive/OEPs/12/README.md

 ### Part-1: On-chain
 The compute to data agreement uses `EscrowComputeExecutionTemplate` which is defined by three conditions:

-- **LockRewardCondition**: allows consumers to lock ERC20 tokens/Ocean tokens.
+- **LockRewardCondition**: allows CONSUMER to lock ERC20 tokens/OCEAN tokens.
-- **ComputeExecutionCondition**: allows compute and data provider to confirm and fulfill the computation request.
+- **ComputeExecutionCondition**: allows COMPUTE PROVIDER to confirm and fulfill the computation request.
-- **Release/RefundRewardCondition**: allows compute & data provider to release the payment after timeout-timeLock window or allows consumer to withdraw their payments after timeout if the computation service wasn't confirmed.
+- **Release/RefundRewardCondition**: allows COMPUTE PROVIDER to release the payment after timeout-timeLock window or allows CONSUMER to withdraw their payments after timeout if the computation service wasn't confirmed.
 Check out ([part-2]()) for more details

 ![](images/3_executeSEAPart1.png)